BlackMirrorz/ARKitCameraFeedFilter/README.md

 # ARKitCameraFeedFilter

 This project is a basic example of applying a Black & White Filter to the camera feed on an `ARSession`.

 *Note that this does not render virtual content in Black & White, only the camera feed itself.*

-In order to render all `SceneKit` content in Black & White, you can look at using the following:

- 1. `SCNTechnique:` which is a specification for augmenting or postprocessing `SceneKit's` rendering of a scene using additional drawing passes with custom `Metal` or `OpenGL` shaders.
- 2. Using the `filters` property of an `SCNNode` which is simply an array of `CoreImage` filters to be applied to the rendered contents of the node.

 All the code is fully commented so the apps functionality should be clear to everyone.